 Dogs that acquire alopecia are born with healthy hair follicles and a normal coat of fur.
-However, later in life, conditions intrude to damage the hair follicles, shafts, skin, or in some other way to reduce hair growth.
-Some diseases that affect the skin can lead dogs to remove their own fur in attempts to relieve their discomfort.
+However, later in life, conditions intrude to damage the hair follicles, shafts, and skin, or in some other way reduce hair growth.
+Some diseases that affect the skin can lead dogs to remove their fur in an attempt to relieve their discomfort.

 Successful treatment of alopecia requires that we diagnose the precise cause.
 We want to first address any itching, scratching, and inflammation in areas of hair loss.
 If your dog is losing hair in areas of inflamed and itchy skin, we can focus our initial diagnostics on these possible causes:

 - Barbering (pulling fur out in an effort to scratch)

 - Allergies (such as foods, mites, or pollens)

 - Fungal infections (such as ringworm and yeast)

 - Color dilution alopecia

 Alopecia accompanied by inflammation usually involves itching or pain.
 Pain and itch can be the result of infection, parasites, or allergies.
 Moreover, bacterial and fungal infections, as well as parasites, can damage or destroy hair follicles.

 In addition, some diseases, traumas (such as burns), and poisonings (such as iodine or mercury) can inflame the skin.
 Other causes of inflammatory hair loss include friction (such as loose or tight-fitting collars), over-grooming, and (rarely) skin cancer.
 Secondary infections—from still other conditions—can cause inflammation too.